 Areas of Family Law

-Family Law encompasses a broad collection of legal areas dealing with matters like child custody, visitation, support, relocations, and more.
-Here’s a breakout of the most common practice areas:
+Family law encompasses a broad collection of legal areas dealing with matters like child custody, visitation, support, relocations, and more.
+Here’s a breakdown of the most common practice areas:

-- Child Support: The court ordered amount one spouse is required to pay the other to maintain the child’s wellbeing and standard of living.
-The amount and allocation of child support vary by the laws of each state but can occasionally be negotiated as part of divorce proceedings and settlement.
+Child Support: Child support is the amount that the court orders one spouse to pay the other to maintain the child’s well being and standard of living.
+The amount and allocation of child support vary by the laws of each state.
+Parties can occasionally negotiate these amounts as part of divorce proceedings and settlement.
 Alternatively, it may be the result of litigation.
 Generally speaking, the primary physical guardian of the child is entitled to receive support payments from the other parent (or parents).

-- Modifications of Child Support, Custody, and/or Visitation: It’s important to note that no court order is set in stone.
+Modifications of Child Support, Custody, and/or Visitation: It’s important to note that no court order is set in stone.
 Either parent can petition for modification of child support, custody or visitation.
 However, for the court to grant the motion, the party needs to demonstrate a significant change in circumstance.
-The term “significant change” is somewhat open to interpretation, but examples can include higher salary, loss of a job, job relocation, substance abuse struggles, and more.
+The term “significant change” is somewhat open to interpretation.
+Examples can include higher salary, loss of a job, job relocation, substance abuse struggles, and more.

 Other Important Factors to Consider

-At the end of the day, the most important thing to take away is you won’t be able to do this alone.
+At the end of the day, you won’t be able to do this alone.
 The laws governing the family are precise, intricate, and complicated.
-While there is some flexibility in the system, you need a legal representative who understands the guidelines, nuances, and the ways in which the law can be applied to your particular circumstance.
+There is some flexibility in the system.
+However, you need a representative who understands the nuances and ways in which the law applies to your circumstances.

 Your lawyer should have extensive knowledge and experience in the area of family law that applies to your case.
-More than that, they should be your advocate in the courtroom and be aligned completely with your goals and desired outcomes.
+More than that, they should be your advocate in the courtroom.
+They should also align themselves completely with your goals and desired outcomes.

 And finally, your lawyer should be someone with whom you feel comfortable working with and trust implicitly.
-If you don’t have a good working relationship, the months you’ll spend working together will end up being painful for both of you.
+If you don’t have a good relationship, the months you spend working together will be painful for both of you.

 Contact Us to Get the Help You Need